-Summaryin this tutorial, we will show you how to create new tables in a particular database using MySQL CREATE TABLE statement.
+Summary: in this tutorial, we will show you how to create new tables in a particular database using MySQL CREATE TABLE statement.

 MySQL CREATE TABLE syntax

-In order to create a new table within a database, you use the MySQL CREATE TABLE statement.
-The CREATE TABLE statement is one of the most complex statement in MySQL.
+In order to create a new table within a database, you use the MySQL CREATE TABLE

-The following illustrates the syntax of the CREATE TABLE statement in the simple form:
+The following illustrates the syntax of the CREATE TABLE

 CREATE TABLE [IF NOT EXISTS] table_name( column_list ) engine=table_type